faldor20/jj_tui/README.md

 # Jujutsu TUI
 [![nix](https://github.com/faldor20/jj_tui/actions/workflows/build-nix.yml/badge.svg)](https://github.com/faldor20/jj_tui/actions/workflows/build-nix.yml)
-A WIP TUI for the new version control system Jujutsu
+A TUI for the new version control system Jujutsu

 ![screenshot](./screenshot.jpg)

 Press `h` to show the help.
+Press `Alt+Up`and`Alt+Down` to navigate windows

 Please provide any suggestions.
 I'm new to jujutsu so I'm sure people have workflows I couldn't even dream of.
 ## Installing
-If you are on linux, just grab the latest build artifact.
-It's statically linked and should work on any linux machine: https://github.com/faldor20/jj_tui/actions/workflows/build-nix.yml
+If you are on linux, just grab the latest release.
+It's statically linked and should work on any linux machine.
+It is also compiled for mac, but I don't have a mac to test on so, let me know if it doesn't work

-To open a shell with nix:`nix shell github:faldor20/jj_tui`
+To open a shell with jj_tui on nix:`nix shell github:faldor20/jj_tui`

 To install without nix:
 1. Install opam with your package manager